University Activities - From Classroom to Career Junior Year

 Gain management experience - and give something back - by taking a leadership position in a campus club or student organization.

 Networking.
-Begin networking by connecting with Alumni Career Services and its program.
+Begin networking by connecting with Alumni Career Services.
 Look for relevant information in the Alumni Career Webinar Series, focusing on such issues as the job search and professional development.
 Look at the Fairfield Alumni groups on LinkedIn and join those that are relevant.
 Login to Experience where companies interested in recruiting Fairfield students post their jobs and internship opportunities.

 These free, mini-courses can strengthen technical and computer skills.
 These days, to compete, you must be proficient in Excel, PowerPoint and Word, plus programs you might need for specialized jobs such as Photoshop and In Design.
 Beyond RCADE, how can you use any final elective courses to gain additional skills needed for your dream job?